 5 New Year’s Resolutions to Make You a Better Leader

-Resolutions to improve your leadership traits cant benefit both you and your staffers.
+Resolutions to improve your leadership traits can benefit both you and your staffers.
 You also might be surprised to see how important these skills are outside of the workplace.

 Great leaders break down the barriers between their team and its goals.
 Staffers are often reluctant to try creative ideas when there is a lot of bureaucracy and hierarchy standing in the way.
 Your staffers may not have the authority to change the rules, but you do.
 Take a look at your policies and office culture to see if there’s a lot of red tape keeping your employees from taking initiative.
 If so, take steps to make things simpler for you and your staff.

 This is simple if you work in a small office, but what about companies of 20 people or more?
-Task your management team with singling out lower level staffers for good work and make sure to acknowledge it on a weekly or monthly basis.
+Task your management team with singling out entry-level staffers for good work and make sure to acknowledge it on a weekly or monthly basis.

 We’re not talking about skydiving or swimming with sharks here.
 Your employees should see you taking some calculated risks that could take your enterprise to the next level.
 Writing a proposal to win a large client’s business or expanding into a new product category could show your workers that you have a vision for the long-term success of the company.

 All work and no play is no fun.
-Your business means business, but a workplace without regular fun is both demoralizing and depressing.
-Company culture comes from the top down, therefore it’s up to you to set the tone at the office.
+Your business means business, but a workplace without regular fun can severely impact employee morale and productivity.
+Company culture comes from the top down; therefore, it’s up to you to set the tone at the office.

 You don’t have to throw a pizza party or install a rock climbing wall to enjoy a little levity.
 Simple steps like encouraging a weekly happy hour gathering or a monthly potluck lunch will do the trick.